Painting Safety · 2–5 min talk

 Key Hazards

-• Injection injuries from high-pressure spray
+• High-pressure injection injuries from spray tips or leaks

 2–3 Minute Talk Script